 Benefits in this category provide compensation for the loss of income resulting from involuntary unemployment.
 In some countries, these programs are independent of other social security measures and may be closely linked with employment services.
 In other countries, the unemployment programs are included with social security measures covering other short-term risks, although employment services may continue to verify unemployment and assist in a job search.

 Unemployment programs, which exist mainly in industrialized countries, are compulsory and fairly broad in scope in many countries.
-Some restrict benefits to those who satisfy a means or income test.
-In addition to the programs offering scheduled payments, a number of countries provide lump-sum grants, payable by either a government agency or the employer.
+Some countries restrict benefits to those who satisfy a means or income test.
+In addition to the programs offering scheduled payments, a number of countries provide lump-sum grants, payable by either a government agency or the employer; other countries provide individual severance accounts, providing total benefits equal to the value of accumulated capital in the individual account.
 In addition, employers in many instances are required to pay lump-sum severance indemnities to discharged workers.

 Coverage.
 About half of the compulsory unemployment programs cover the majority of employed persons, regardless of the type of industry.
 Coverage under the remaining programs is limited to workers in industry and commerce.
 A few exclude salaried employees earning more than a specified amount.
 Some have special provisions covering temporary and seasonal employees.
 Several countries have special occupational unemployment programs, most typically for workers in the building trades, dockworkers, railway employees, and seafarers.

 Voluntary insurance systems are limited to industries in which labor unions have established unemployment funds.
 Membership in these funds is usually compulsory for union members in a covered industry and may be open on a voluntary basis to nonunion employees.
 Noninsured workers, such as recent school graduates or the self-employed, for example, may be eligible for a government-subsidized assistance benefit when they become unemployed.